BROOKLYN, QUEENS, NY

 The OU1 Remedial Investigation (RI) commenced in July 2011 and is focused on a study area defined in the Consent Order as the waters and sediments of Newtown Creek.
 Fieldwork for the RI was conducted in two phases under the oversight of EPA to determine the nature and extent of contamination at the site.
 The Phase 1 work, which included surveys of physical and ecological characteristics of Newtown Creek, as well as sampling of surface water, surface sediments, subsurface sediments and air, began in February 2012 and was completed in March 2013.
 The Phase 2 work began in May 2014 and was completed in 2017 .
 The Phase 2 RI work includes, but is not limited to, further delineation of surface sediments, subsurface sediments and surface water, as well as the investigation of non-aqueous phase liquid, groundwater and other sampling in support of the human health and ecological risk assessments, such as biota sampling.
 An additional phase of fieldwork for the Feasibility Study (FS), including ebullition studies and further NAPL delineation, began in Spring 2017 and was completed in Spring 2019.
 The Respondents are also developing models that will assist, during the FS phase of the RI/FS, in evaluating remedial alternatives.

 The first version of the Draft RI Report was submitted to EPA for review on November 15, 2016 by the NCG pursuant to the Consent Order.
 The second version of the Draft RI Report was submitted in April 2019 and is currently under review by EPA.
 The RI contains all the data that was collected and analyzed during Phase 1 and Phase 2 of the RI, available data from FS fieldwork and also includes drafts of the hydrodynamic and sediment transport models.
 In addition to the RI/FS, a baseline human health risk assessment was completed and approved in June 2017, and a baseline ecological risk assessment was completed and conditionally approved in September 2018.
+The NCG initiated predesign field work for a Treatability Study (TS) in order to assess the feasibility of various remedy options for the site-wide remedy options in Fall 2019.
+Predesign field work will be completed by early 2020.

 For OU3, an FFS is currently being prepared by the NCG, with EPA oversight.
 The objectives of the FFS are to confirm the appropriateness of an interim EA remedy for OU3 and to develop and evaluate a focused range of remedial alternatives for this OU.
+A Sediment Characterization Study (SCS) was completed in Summer 2019 to further characterize surface sediment in the OU3 Study Area.
+A draft FFS Report is expected in December 2019.

 A number of Potentially Responsible Parties (PRPs) have been named for the site.
 The first group, called the Performing PRP Respondents, have all signed a 2011 Administrative Order on Consent to conduct the Remedial Investigation and Feasibility Study for the Site.
 These Respondents include The City of New York, BP America, Inc., The Brooklyn Union Gas Company (d/b/a National Grid), ExxonModbil Oil Corporation, Phelps Dodge Refining Corporation (now Part of Freeport McMoRan, Inc.) and Texaco, Inc. (now part of Chevron Corporation).